 There is a theory that the length of women’s skirts follow the rise and fall of the economy.
 It sounds gross, yes, but stick with me.
-Attested to a man with too much time on his hands in 1926, the Hemline Index theory goes like this: in a booming market hems get shorter allowing women to show off their expensive silk stockings, while in a downturn they hide their cheaper nylon hosiery under long skirts.
+Attested to a man with too much time on his hands in 1926, the Hemline Index theory goes like this: in a booming market hems get shorter allowing women to show off their expensive silk stockings.
+In a downturn they hide their cheaper nylon hosiery under long skirts.

-It’s not really used much these days – and rightly – probably because it was popularised in a time when the length of a woman’s skirt was something which was readily discussed in terms of how it made men feel.
-Long skirts, poor economy = bad times; short skirts and loadsa money = great stuff.
+It’s not really used much these days – and rightly so.
+Probably because it was popularised in a time when the length of a woman’s skirt was readily discussed in terms of how it made men feel.
+Long skirts, poor economy = bad times.
+Short skirts and loadsa money = great stuff.
 But there is still a point to be made.

-And that is that we have been sold the narrative that consuming and acquiring goods in every-increasing amounts are indicators of a successful society.
-Not only that, but that we should be ashamed of, and take care to conceal, anything that indicates our inability to fulfil it.
+And that is what we have been sold.
+The narrative that consuming and acquiring goods in ever-increasing amounts are indicators of a successful society.
+Also, we should be ashamed of, and take care to conceal, anything that indicates our inability to fulfil it.

-We have, for many years, been brought up on a set of values that celebrates economic exchange and newness, and disparages the old, the stale and even the recycled.
-And it’s only beginning to change now.
+We have, for many years, been brought up on a set of values that celebrates economic exchange and newness.
+The old, the stale and even the recycled are disparaged.
+And it’s only now beginning to change.

-Perhaps this is why change has been so slow for most of us and why there hasn’t been a great deal of progress since the polyester parade of the 70s and 80s.
+Perhaps this is why change has been so slow for most of us.
+Why there hasn’t been a great deal of progress since the polyester parade of the 70s and 80s.

-Back then clothes were cheap – and unapologetically so – as industry bigwigs patted each other on the back for developing fast production of very low cost manmade fibres and outsourcing manufacture to cheaper workers.
-These fibres washed better than wool, cotton and most things that came before; they didn’t shrink and were fairly durable so became household favourites in questionable economic times.
+Back then clothes were cheap – and unapologetically so.
+Industry bigwigs patted each other on the back for developing fast production of very low cost manmade fibres.
+Not to mention outsourcing manufacture to cheaper workers.
+These fibres washed better than wool, cotton and most things that came before; they didn’t shrink and were fairly durable.
+They became household favourites in questionable economic times.

-And later came an ostentatiousness – Versace and Moschino prints, and their various knockoffs when I was in school.
-Paris Hilton was the ultimate wealthy party girl as we prepared for the start of a new millennium forecasting exponential tech advancements.
-We anticipated that we would be developing socially and economically faster than ever before.
+And later came an ostentatiousness – Versace and Moschino prints, and their various knockoffs.
+Paris Hilton was the ultimate wealthy party girl.
+We prepared for the start of a new millennium forecasting exponential tech advancements.
+We anticipated we would be developing socially and economically faster than ever before.

 And what now?
 Is fashion consumption still linked to economy, society and culture?

-When we stop thinking of our clothes as transient and give their life expectancy a little boost by cherishing them, we should be able to add a value which is greater than their cost.
+Let’s stop thinking of our clothes as transient and give their life expectancy a little boost by cherishing them.
+This way, we should be able to add a value which is greater than their cost.

-So think about the top you were wearing when your friend spilled a whole pint of beer on you and how you laughed uncontrollably for five minutes; spare a moment for the shoes you had on on the first day of college and that woman stopped you in the street and asked you where they were from and said they really suited you; go and try on the dress your sister gave you because she thought it’d look better on you.
+So think about the top you were wearing when your friend spilled a whole pint of beer on you and how you laughed uncontrollably for five minutes; spare a moment for the shoes you wore on the first day of college and that woman stopped you in the street and asked you where they were from.
+She said they really suited you; go and try on the dress your sister gave you because she thought it’d look better on you.

 It’s time to move society towards valuing these things over consumption.
-Think about where they came from, the journey they made getting to you and how they have, and will continue to, become a part of your own story.
+Think about where they came from and the journey they made getting to you.
+Think how they have, and will continue to, become a part of your own story.